Abrahamalowonle/HSS-SpeedNet-Model/README.md

 6. For Visualizing the Model Plot:
     - HSS_Activation - HSSs_Activation_comparison_Analysis.
     - Timeseries and GradCam for SpeedNet_BM and SpeedNet_EUV.
 ---

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch-name`).
-5. Open a Pull Request.

----

 ## License